 In the Summer of 2005 I packed up a car and headed west, out of my home state of New Jersey and towards a place I envisioned would be the desert.
 I landed in Durango, Colorado, and have finally understood what it is to love where you live.

-Six years ago I joined up with Studio & Gallery, an artist-owned gallery, workspace and gathering place for arts and ideas of all sorts.
-On a weekly basis you can find me painting in there, or hanging a show, but otherwise I am home, creating art in a little cabin ten miles north of town.
+Seven years ago I joined up with Studio & Gallery, an artist-owned gallery, workspace and gathering place for artists and ideas of all sorts.
+On a weekly basis you can find me painting there, or hanging a show, but otherwise I am home, creating art in a cabin just outside of town.

-All of my life, animals have been the thing I have found the very most joy in.
+All of my life, animals have been the thing in which I have found the most joy.
 They are absolutely beloved by me, every one of them.
-When I was twelve I vowed my vegetarianism in their defense, and twenty five years later I'm all in.
+When I was twelve I vowed lifelong vegetarianism in their defense, and 26 years later I'm all in.

 Some of the ones I love are Peaceful Prairie Farm Animal Sanctuary, The Gentle Barn, The Rooster Sanctuary at Danzig's Roost, Farm Sanctuary, Giraffe Conservation Foundation and The Jane Goodall Institute, among many more.